Racist comments could end careers of powerful LA politicians - NewsBreak

 Martinez got her start on the San Fernando City Council, where she was first elected in 2003 and also served as mayor.
 She got elected to the Los Angeles Unified School District board in 2009, helping to run the second largest district in the nation.
 While there, she battled unions over policies to make it easier to fire teachers in sexual misconduct cases.

 The Los Angeles City Council unanimously chose Martinez as president, a position she assumed in 2020, at the start of the coronavirus pandemic.
 She oversaw the city's response, including setting up a renters' assistance program.
-She resigned as council president Monday following backlash from over the racist comments, but she still holds her seat on the council.
+She resigned her seat Wednesday.

 GIL CEDILLO